danbev/learning-wasi/README.md

 args[0]=first.wasm
 ```
 Just keep this in mind when inspecting memory as it took me a while to realise
-the the directory was not expected.
+that the directory was not expected.

 ```
 Inputs: